jaqsparow/quotes/README.md

 ## Privacy Policy

-This Quotes app is a personal hobby project.
+- This SMS service (“Quotes App”) is operated by Javed Shaikh as a personal hobby project.
 - Your phone number is only used to send the SMS messages you request.
 - No personal data is stored, sold, or shared with third parties.
-- You can opt out at any time by replying STOP to the above toll-free number.
+- You can opt out at any time by replying STOP to the toll-free number.
 - By texting the opt-in keyword (QUOTE), you consent to receive automated reply messages from this service.

 ## Sample Messages